jilek/DataBootcampFinalProject/Segment4_Deliverable/README.md

 #### Results of the analysis

+Table 4 - Key to Symbols in Tables below

 | Code | Name | Code | Name | Code | Name |
 | :-- | :-- | :-- | :-- | :-- | :-- |
 |    | **Confusion Matrix** | | | | |